AlyceBrady/ramp/application/docs/rampDocs/ActivityLists.md

         activity.cityPopulations.description = "A sequence/setting file for a city population table" activity.nextActivity.type = ...

-DEFERRED SPECIFICATION EXAMPLE: Adds activity "shortComment" to activity list, deferring the specification to a section later in the file called "shortComment".
+DEFERRED SPECIFICATION EXAMPLE: Adds activity `shortComment` to activity list, deferring the specification to a section later in the file called `shortComment`.
 (The unique activity name and the section name do not have to be the same.)

         activity.shortComment = "short comment"